 This measure calculates the number of business entity employees per full-time equivalent (FTE) employee that performs the processes "manage employee development" and "develop and train employees."
 These two processes include creating short- and long-term career goals; reviewing organizational career ladders; identifying course/training opportunities; arranging training locations/trainers; delivering training; and crediting employees for completing training.
 This measure is part of a set of Staff Productivity measures that help companies assess the efficiency of their staff related to the process "develop and counsel employees."

-Number of business entity employees / Number of FTEs who perform the process group piece "develop and counsel-learning only"
+Number of business entity employees / Number of FTEs who perform the processes "manage employee development" and "develop and train employees"

 FTE - (full-time equivalent employee)